Updated on March 17th, 2023

 Financial Aid

-The NLI must be accompanied by an institutional financial aid agreement, which must list the total amount of the scholarship.
+The NLI must be accompanied by an institutional financial aid agreement that lists the total amount of the scholarship.
 The athletics aid can only be for one year, except in the case of Division I athletes, who may be awarded multi-year financial aid.
 The student must meet all applicable university, conference, and NCAA regulations to obtain of financial aid.

 NLI Release Request